dlcastillop/final-countdown-js/README.md

 The useCountUp hook provides a simple countup timer functionality.

-It takes four arguments:
+It takes three arguments:

-- `min`: the minimum value of the countup timer
+- `min` (number): the initial value of the counter.
-- `max`: the maximum value of the countup timer
+- `max`(number): the final value of the counter.
+It has to be greater than `min`.
-- `startPaused` (optional, by default is false): a boolean value indicating whether the countup timer should start in a paused state
+- `startPaused` (optional boolean): a boolean flag that determines whether the counter should start in a paused state.
+Defaults to false.

 It returns an object with the following props:

-- `current`: an object with two props:
+- `current`: an object holding the current time of the counter in both leading zero and non-leading zero formats.
+This object has two properties:
-  - `withLeadingZero`: a string with the current value of the counter with a leading zero
+  - `withLeadingZero`: a string indicating the current time of the counter with leading zeroes where necessary.
-  - `withoutLeadingZero`: a string with the current value of the counter without a leading zero
+  - `withoutLeadingZero`: a string indicating the current time of the counter without leading zeros.
-- `isPaused`: a boolean value indicating whether the countup timer is currently paused or not
+- `isPaused`: a boolean value indicating if the counter is currently paused.
-- `isOver`: a boolean value indicating whether the countup timer is currently over or not
+- `isOver`: a boolean value indicating if the counter has finished running its course.
-- `pause`: the function to pause the countup timer
+- `pause`: a function that, when called, will pause the counter.
-- `play`: the function to play the countup timer
+- `play`: a function that, when called, will resume (or start) the counter.
-- `reset`: the function to reset the countup timer
+- `reset`: a function that, when called, will reset the counter.
-- `togglePause`: the function to toggle the pause
+- `togglePause`: a function that, when called, will toggle between pausing and playing the counter.

 Example: